satti-hari-krishna-reddy/Moengage_Documentation_Analyzer/README.md

 ### Agent 2 - Revision Agent

-This was the bonus task and I approached it as a hybrid system with layered logic:
+This was the bonus task and I approached it as a hybrid system with layered logic; however, within the current scope, I’m specifically focusing on addressing readability suggestions only:

 1. **String-based Matching:**